-- As soon as is reasonably practicable make notes on what has happened using the 'Note of Concern' sheet - Appendix 3. - Do not destroy these notes; they will be retained in a safe place.
-The court in any legal process may require them. - Record; place, date, time and details of the child/young person involved.
+- As soon as is reasonably practicable record what has happened using the 'My concern site. - Record; place, date, time and details of the child/young person involved.
 Record any noticeable nonverbal behaviour of the child/young person.
 If the child/young person uses their own words to describe sexual organs/acts, record the words spoken.
-Do not translate them into proper words. - Use the 'skin map' on the reverse of the 'Note of concern' sheet to indicate positioning, size and location of any injuries you have identified/observed. - Be objective in your recording.
+Do not translate them into proper words. - Be objective in your recording.
 Include statements made and what you have seen, rather than assumptions or interpretations.
-Rely on FACT. - Hand the record to the designated child protection lead.
+Rely on FACT. - Follow up by speaking to the designated child protection lead.